Glossary

 #

 An internal advocate at the prospect company actively selling your product to the buying committee.
 Distinct from the Economic Buyer (signs the check) and the End User (uses the product).
-The Champion has authority and political capital to push the deal forward — and a personal stake in your product winning.
-Single-thread deals depending only on a champion close at 8-15%; multi-thread deals (3+ stakeholders engaged) close at 35-50%.
+A champion has authority and political capital to push the deal forward — plus a personal stake in your product winning.
+Single-thread deals built around just a champion close at 8-15%; multi-thread deals with 3+ stakeholders engaged close at 35-50%.

 Design partner